intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/loadmodel/README.md

 **ModelValidator** provides an integrated example to load models, and test over imagenet validation dataset on Spark.

-For most cnn models, mkldnn engine type will get better performance, so you can set bigdl.engineType property to mkldnn and have a try.
+For most CNN models, it's recommended to enable MKL-DNN acceleration by specifying `bigdl.engineType` as `mkldnn` for model validation.

 ## Preparation